 My son was first diagnosed with type 1 diabetes when he was 2 years old.
 Insulin corrections were made in tiny increments.
-The first time we made an insulin adjustment that required him to get a full unit of insulin more, I was terrified.
+The first time we made an insulin adjustment that made me give him a full unit more of insulin, I was scared to death.
 My child seemed to use a lot of insulin!

 But that is relative.
 I had to remember that if he had a functioning pancreas, I wouldn’t be seeing the amount of insulin his young body was using.
 I wouldn’t see his basal rate or know what carb to insulin ratio his pancreas was using at breakfast or supper.